• Skip to primary navigation

 • Cardamom: If you don't have any, substitute with nutmeg or cinnamon.
 You can add to the pudding, sprinkle it on top, or omit altogether.

 • Jam: A seedless jam with no chunks of fruit works best for making a smooth syrup.
 If you use preserves or a chunky jam, start with twice the recommended amount, as you'll lose the chunky pieces when you strain the jam.
-Seedless raspberry and strawberry jam are commonly used, but any flavor, including peach, apricot, or mixed berry are all good.
+Seedless raspberry and strawberry jam are commonly used, but any flavor, including peach, apricot, or mixed berry all work well.

 I love this dessert because there are so many ways to customize based on your preferences and ingredients on hand.